Skip to main content

 • Employment Contracts: Employers must draft employment contracts compliant with Dutch employment law and any applicable collective labor agreements.

 • Holiday Leave and Illness: Employees are entitled to a minimum of four times their average weekly working days in paid holiday leave.
-Employers are also required to continue paying 70% of the gross salary during the first two years of illness, with many collective labor agreements providing for higher percentages.
+Employers are also required to continue paying at least 70% of wages during the first two years of illness, subject to the statutory minimum wage rule in the first year and any higher CAO or contractual entitlement.

 • Compensation and Benefits Package: Within legal limits, employers can offer a flexible compensation and benefits package.
 Regular reviews of contracts, pension plans, and compensation levels are recommended.

-• Extraterritorial Costs and the 30% Facility: Employers can reimburse employees for extraterritorial costs incurred while working in the Netherlands.
-Alternatively, they can apply the 30% tax facility for employees with specific expertise recruited from abroad.
+• Extraterritorial Costs and the Expat Scheme: Employers can reimburse employees for extraterritorial costs incurred while working in the Netherlands.
+Alternatively, they can apply the Dutch Expat Scheme, formerly known as the 30% ruling, for qualifying employees recruited from abroad.

 • Reimbursement of Actual Costs: Employers may reimburse actual extraterritorial costs tax-free, provided the expenses are substantiated.

-• Immigration: European Economic Area (EEA) and Swiss nationals do not require immigration permits.
+• Immigration: European Economic Area (EEA) and Swiss nationals do not require work permits.
 Non-EEA employees must verify the need for work and residence permits.

 • Social Security: Employees are typically covered by the social security system of the country where they perform work.
 Specific regulations apply to EEA and non-EEA employees.